Wooden pallets are found highly useful in industries that involve packaging and distributing goods.

 Plus, they don’t get expired, no matter how long you keep them.
 So, you can use them safely for your winter supply season after season.

 However, if they are treated with hazardous chemicals (such as arsenic or methyl bromide) they are not safe to burn.
 Many times, these pallets are labeled with the initials MB.

 It’s therefore good to read the stamping (to know how the wood is exactly treated) before you decide to burn the pallets for your BBQ fuel or other supplies.

 How to Seal and Make the Pallets Weather Resistant?

-Staining your wooden pallets is certainly one of the best ways to keep them protected from various environmental conditions.
+Staining and sealing your wooden pallets is certainly one of the best ways to treat them for outdoor use.
+This keeps them protected from various environmental conditions.

 While most wood pallets will come heat-treated to kill the bugs present in the wood, applying the stain, varnishes and other finishes will make them weatherproof to last for longer when stored or used outside (like in the backyard for wood furniture).

 To treat pallets with stain and give your project a touch of perfect finish, you can follow these steps…

 Step 1- Cleaning

 Start by cleaning and removing the dirt off the wood.